substance/dar/DarRuntime.md

 </dar>
 ```

-*NOTE: This draft spec is a work in progress, and considered a request for comments.*
+*NOTE: This draft spec is a work in progress, and considered a request for comments.
+For a reference implementation of this spec see [Stencila](https://github.com/stencila/stencila)*.

 ## Runtime Registry